 I'm still learning what makes him tick, what grinds his gears, what he loves, what his childhood was like and it's a fun adventure!
 We're constantly "taking notes," discovering new things about one another that make us more efficient in fighting fair, conversations, daily routines and such.
 So the times that are hard and we're having to jump some hurdles in a relationship can't be times that we get discouraged.
 Instead, we should celebrate that we know each other more deeply and that we are making progress!

 5. Community is key

 Without the community that we've made in Birmingham, being a part of our small group, having people over for dinner and going to other's homes for meals, we wouldn't be standing still.
-It takes people to encourage you, rebuke you, remind you of what marriage is.
-Community should be full of vulnerability and freedom!
+It takes people to encourage you, rebukes you, reminds you of what marriage is.
+A community should be full of vulnerability and freedom!
 To be able to say "yeah, last week was not a good week for us, we were really struggling" and someone to respond, "it's okay, us too" or "yeah, we've been there" is a great relief!
 We are not doing this whole marriage thing alone.
 Hallelujah!
-You must have a community of people to uplift you when you need someone to pray and lift you up, someone to remind you how great your spouse is when you're just to frustrated to see through the clutter, to release the enemy's grip when you feel weak.
+You must have a community of people to uplift you when you need someone to pray and lift you up, someone to remind you how great your spouse is when you're just too frustrated to see through the clutter, to release the enemy's grip when you feel weak.